| Title: | Sparse Additive Modelling |

 ... |

-The horizontal axis is for the regularization parameters in log scale.
-The vertical axis is for the functional norm of each component.
+The x-axis shows regularization parameters on a log scale.
+The y-axis shows the functional norm of each component function.

 "samQL"

-This function plots the regularization path (regularization parameter versus functional norm)
+Plot the regularization path (regularization parameter versus functional norm).

 x |